-'This Is Us' Actress & PETA Share Advice For Parents Whose Kids Don't Want To Dissect Animals In School — EXCLUSIVE
+'This Is Us' Star & PETA Have Advice For Saying "No" To Animal Dissection — EXCLUSIVE

 Eleven-year-old actress Faithe Herman is fresh off a SAG Award win along with the rest of the This Is Us cast — and she's not wasting any time when it comes to using her growing platform.
 This Is Us star Faithe Herman and PETA recently teamed up to share advice for parents whose kids don't want to participate in animal dissection at school.
 The animal welfare organization produced a video starring Faithe, and the information she shares highlights the importance of standing up for what you believe in.